WURFL/wurfl-microservice-examples/event-streams-spark_java/README.md

 }]
 ```

-The app will uses the headers data to perform a device detection and enrich the JSON with data such as device brand, model and OS.
+The app uses the headers data to perform a device detection and enrich the JSON with data such as device brand, model and OS.
 It also does some data aggregation to count how many devices have been detected for each brand.

 Application output will look like this: